osbuild/otk/doc/03-omnifest/01-directive.md

 Note that cyclical includes are forbidden and will cause an error.

-The short form expects a `str` for its value, the long form expects a `map` for its value.
+It expects a `str` for its value and as with other strings variable substitution is performed before using it.

 ```yaml
 otk.include: file.yaml